The Divorce Mediator’s Job

 A mediator will not help you stay married.
 When you work with a divorce mediator, it is understood by all parties involved that your marriage is over and you are working your way out of it.

 After determining the areas where you and your spouse agree, the mediator will start discussions about the areas where you disagree.
 During these discussions, your mediator will ask specific questions about these areas and suggest compromises.
 If you need more information about a specific issue in order to reach an agreement about it, the mediator can help you obtain that information.
 For example, you might need to have your small business valued before you can determine whether a buyout is appropriate.

 Work with an Experienced Kane County Divorce Attorney

 Your mediator’s job is to help you and your spouse reach a fair divorce settlement through cooperation and mutual understanding.
 Your divorce lawyer’s job is to make sure your rights are protected through the divorce process and that all legal processes and forms are handled correctly.
-To start working with an experienced Kane County divorce lawyer, contact Shaw Family Law, P.C. at 630-584-5550 today to set up your initial consultation with our firm.
+To start working with an experienced Kane County divorce lawyer, contact Shaw Sanders, P.C. at 630-584-5550 today to set up your initial consultation with our firm.